pablgonz/travis-ci-latex-pdf/README.md

 Note that sometimes `tlmgr` selects a broken mirror to download TeX Live from, so you get an error like `Output was gpg: verify signatures failed: eof`.
 Restarting the build will probably fix this, it will auto-select a different mirror.
 (Thanks to [@jason-neal](https://github.com/jason-neal/travis-ci-latex-pdf-texlive/commit/d48a5f92d2394f27371dd32c94a16415de499058) for testing this.)

+You can also read a nice blog post by Jeremy Grifski ([@jrg94](https://github.com/jrg94)) about using the setup from this repo including the minted package at https://therenegadecoder.com/code/how-to-build-latex-with-travis-ci-and-minted/

 ## <a name="tinytex">Instructions for building with TeX Live and pdflatex via tinytex with R</a>

 * * Install the Travis GitHub App by going to the [Marketplace](https://github.com/marketplace/travis-ci), scroll down, select Open Source (also when you want to use private repos) and select 'Install it for free', then 'Complete order and begin installation'.